Hong Kong goes to polls with many fuming over China influence

-HONG KONG A wave of protests in Hong Kong ahead of citywide elections is posing a major test for the new leader as the prospect of voter discontent threatens to shake up the political landscape in retaliation against perceived meddling by Beijing.
+HONG KONG, Sept 7 A wave of protests in Hong Kong ahead of citywide elections is posing a major test for the new leader as the prospect of voter discontent threatens to shake up the political landscape in retaliation against perceived meddling by Beijing.

 This time round, the legislature will have a more democratic flavour - it has been expanded from 60 to 70 seats, with just over half of those to be directly elected in Sunday's polls.